lynnlangit/aws-for-bioinformatics/5_Serverless_Compute/2_Advanced_Lambda.md

 --builds a docker container from the Dockerfile
 --registers the container image on gcr.io
  ![container-registry](/images/container-registry.png)
---creates a serverless function from the container image
+--creates a serverless Lambdafrom the container image
  ![cloud-run](/images/cloud-run.png)
 - Do a AWS Codelab to use CloudRun on GKE(K8) - [link](https://codelabs.developers.google.com/codelabs/cloud-run-gke/)